The Dragon Bridge, Ljubljana. Ljubljana is a wonderful city, easy to reach from the UK without flying, by train... |

 What's the journey like?

 Eurostar trains link London & Paris in 2h20, travelling at up to 300 km/h (186 mph).
 There are two bar cars, power sockets at all seats and free WiFi.
 Standard Premier and Business Premier fares include a light meal with wine (or breakfast, on departures before 11:00).
-There's a 30-minute minimum check-in at London St Pancras (45-minute minimum in Paris, Brussels & Amsterdam) as all border formalities are carried out before you board the train.
-More information about Eurostar including check-in procedure.
+There's a 30-minute minimum check-in as all border formalities are carried out before you board the train.
+More about Eurostar & check-in procedure.
 St Pancras station guide.
 Gare du Nord station guide.

-2. Paris to Stuttgart by TGV Duplex...
-See the video guide
+2. Paris to Stuttgart by TGV Duplex See the video

 In Paris it's an easy 7 minute 500m walk from the Gare du Nord to the Gare de l'Est for the TGV to Germany.
 Sit back with a glass of red and enjoy the ride - book an upper deck seat for the best views.
 The train is equipped with power sockets for laptops & mobiles at all seats in both classes, and a cafe-bar serves drinks, snacks & microwaved hot dishes.
 The train soon leaves the Paris suburbs behind and speeds across a vast wide open plateau of woods & farmland at up to 320 km/h (199 mph), past picturesque French villages of the Champagne region.
 An hour or two later, the train leaves the high-speed line and slowly meanders through pretty wooded hills, the countryside eventually flattening out towards Strasbourg.
 On leaving Strasbourg, look out for Strasbourg cathedral on the left with its famously missing second tower.
 Minutes afterwards you rumble across the river Rhine into Germany, before heading on to Stuttgart.
 Paris Gare de l'Est station guide.

-Option 2, London to Ljubljana using the sleeper from Zurich
+Option 2, London to Ljubljana by sleeper from Zurich

 This is also fast and time-effective.
 It's very similar to option 1, but instead of TGV Paris-Stuttgart and Croatian sleeper train Stuttgart-Ljubljana, you taka a TGV-Lyria to Zurich and Croatian sleeper train Zurich-Ljubljana.
 There are two minor disadvantages compared to option 1: First, departure from London is a little earlier in the morning with an identical arrival time in Ljubljana.
 Second, you need to cross Paris by taxi or metro from the Gare du Nord to the Gare de Lyon, whereas in option 1 it's just a 7 minute walk from the Gare du Nord to the Gare de l'Est next door.